Nothing says rugged and pre-human like a desert, and Namibia has two.

 Intriguing and unusual landscapes come as standard in Namibia.
 The combination of dunes, canyons and desert coast adds up to much more than the sum of its parts.
 The raw wilderness of the Namib and Kalahari deserts hide overwhelming natural features such as the world’s second-largest canyon, or the world’s largest sand dune.
 Experience the contrast of urban and desert life, spot extravagant wildlife - including big cats, rhinos, elephants and zebras - in Etosha National Park, and enjoy the breathtaking scenery wherever you go.

-Top three things to do in Namibia
+Top things to do in Namibia

 Scale the dunes of Sossusvlei

 The astonishing red sand dunes of Sossusvlei are perhaps one of Namibia’s most iconic features.
 Soaring to 400 metres or more, they contrast strikingly with the bright blue sky.
 Scale the tallest dune in the area, Big Daddy, or - if you want a truly magical experience - soar over the desert on a scenic hot air balloon ride.
 Whatever you do, be sure to keep your eyes peeled for perfectly adapted wildlife such as elegant gemsboks and flamboyant ostriches.

 If history is your thing, then head to Twyfelfontein to admire some 2,500 rock carvings and paintings, created by a Stone Age population who are estimated at having lived in Namibia around 6,000 years ago.
 The artwork hints at a great abundance of wildlife, potentially far more than the now sun-baked landscape could sustain, with antelope, lions, giraffes and elephants galore.